jmorantus/adds/README.md

 * Launch an Azure Powershell Cloud Shell window
 * Git clone this repo
 * Connect your session to AzureAD
-* Change directory to the repo and execute the Powershell Script
+* Change directory to the repo and execute the Powershell Script \
+  The following resources are created in this script
+  - Register the Azure ADDS resource provider
+  - Creates a Service Principal for ADDS
+  - Create an Admin Group for ADDS
+  - Assign a user to the Admin Group
+  - Create a Resource Group for the ADDS Resources
+  - Create the ADDS Service

 * After a successful deployment.
 Configure the ADDS Service

 ---